DiffInk: Glyph- and Style-Aware Latent Diffusion Transformer for Text to Online Handwriting Generation: Discussion

 \subsection{Improving OCR Performance with Synthetic Data}

 In practical applications, the quantity of handwriting data plays a critical role in improving OCR performance.
 To assess the impact of our synthesized data, we use the generated text lines to augment the original training set.
 For recognition, we adopt the same OCR model employed in this work for evaluation—a CNN+Transformer architecture—as the text-line recognition backbone.
+In addition, we also follow the recognition model design used in GLRNet~\citep{peng2021towards} and conduct experiments under the same settings.

 Our experimental results on the ICDAR13 dataset~\citep{yin2013icdar} are presented in Table~\ref{tab:synthetic_data_impact}.
 It can be observed that the proposed generation method significantly improves the performance of the recognition model.
 Specifically, after augmenting the training set with our synthesized data, the AR and CR metrics increased by 8.5 and 8.6 percentage points, respectively.
+When using the recognition model from GLRNet~\citep{peng2021towards}, our synthesized data further yields an average improvement of around 4 percentage points.
 This demonstrates that our synthesized data can effectively mitigate recognition degradation caused by the long-tail distribution of characters and the limited diversity of handwriting styles, thereby substantially enhancing the representational capacity of existing datasets and further confirming the high content and style quality of our synthetic data.